trailsof/data_privacy_app/README.md

 python db/gen_tables.py
 ```

-This creates `app_permissions.db` (in the working directory) and the schema used by the app and pipelines.
+This creates `data_privacy_app.db` (in the working directory) and the schema used by the app and pipelines.

 ## Seeding master permissions